-- E = PM emissions from a baghouse (TC01 or TC02, or TC03), in pounds per month - EF= the average short-term PM emissions from a baghouse (TC01 or TC02, or TC03 as established during the most recent performance test, in pounds per hour (which shall be the average of the emission rate during that test, unless otherwise specified by the Division) - H = the total hours of operation of the TLC sawing and moulding lines with ID No. T001 or the total hours of operation of the TLC painting and finishing operations with ID No. T002, or the total hours of operation of the finger-jointing line operations with ID No. T004, determined in accordance with Condition 6.2.6, during each calendar month - 1.15=the uncertainty factor
+E = PM emissions from a baghouse (TC01 or TC02), in pounds per month

+- EF = the average short-term PM emissions from a baghouse (TC01 or TC02) as established during the most recent performance test, in pounds per hour (which shall be the average of the emission rate during that test, unless otherwise specified by the Division) - H = the total hours of operation of the TLC sawing and moulding lines with ID No. T001 or the total hours of operation of the TLC painting and finishing operations with ID No. T002, determined in accordance with Condition 6.2.6, during each calendar month

+1.15 = the uncertainty factor

-6.2.8 The Permittee shall use the monthly PM emission rates, calculated as per Condition 6.2.7, to calculate the rolling 12-month total PM emissions from each baghouse with ID Nos.
-TC01 through TC03 for each calendar month.
-The Permittee shall notify the Division, in writing, if PM emissions from Baghouse TC01 or TC02 or TC03 exceed 667 lb during any calendar month.
+The Permittee shall use the monthly PM emission rates, calculated as per Condition 6.2.7, to calculate the rolling 12-month total PM emissions from each baghouse with ID Nos.
+TC01 and TC02 for each calendar month.
+The Permittee shall notify the Division, in writing, if PM emissions from Baghouse TC01 exceed 1,333 lb during any calendar month, or if PM emissions from Baghouse TC02 exceed 333 lb during any calendar month.
 This notification shall be postmarked by the fifteenth day of the following month and shall include an explanation of how the facility intends to maintain compliance with the emission limitations specified in Condition 3.2.17.